“A little consideration, a little thought for others, makes all the difference.”

 I have known Steven Kelley since the two of us were six-years old.
 We are both 57-years old now, Kelley having turned the same age as I just last month (October).
 Not that it matters, but I am a couple months older than he.

-Kelley ran me over at the plate of a pee-wee baseball game when we were six.
-I was in the way, between the plate and him.
-I might have cried afterward.
-It wouldn’t be the last time, the crying that is.
-That isn’t important as I worked through that with my therapist years ago.
+Kelley trucked me at the plate of a pee-wee baseball game when we were six (6).
+I was in the way.
+I was between the plate and him.

 That is just Steven Kelley.
 Kelley is (and has always been) tough, ferocious, hard working, smart, shrewd, savvy, and the kind of guy into whose path you were considerably better off not stumbling.